dlang-community/SDLang-D/README.md

 * Major improvements to API for Tags.
 * Ability to write SDL output, not just read it.
 * Make sure that all forms of newlines are handled correctly.
-(Unix-style '\n' defintiely works right.
+(Unix-style '\n' definitely works right.
 Not certian about Win-style '\r\n', Mac9-style '\r' or special Unicode newlines.)
 * Make this a [DUB](https://github.com/rejectedsoftware/dub) package.
 * Improve docs.